 - Hepatitis or an HIV infection, or if you think you are at risk of having these.

-- Numbness or tingling or a disease that affects your nervous system like multiple sclerosis.
+- Numbness or tingling or a condition that affects your nervous system like multiple sclerosis.

-- Congestive heart failure, or if you are already being treated for it.
+- If you are being treated for congestive heart failure

 - If you are scheduled to have major surgery.

 - If you are pregnant or breastfeeding or are planning a family.

 You are encouraged to take part in any National Health screening programmes at the routine time points recommended (for example, with cervical smears, mammograms).